SoftwareAG/sagdevops-hello-docker/README.md

 2. Check the Command Central container logs by running `docker-compose logs cc` command.

-If the failed initialization refers to repository connectivity error double check that you provided valid Empower credentials using `EMPOWER_USR` and `EMPOWER_PSW`
+If the failed initialization refers to repository connectivity error, double check that you provided valid Empower credentials using `EMPOWER_USR` and `EMPOWER_PSW`

 ## Developing templates and Dockerizing your applications